How to Save on Moving Costs to New York City: Guide

 Book Off-Peak

-Just like with any other industry, the moving industry has months where business is booming as well as months where business lags.
+Like any other industry, the moving industry has months where business is booming and months where the company lags.

 In New York City, the peak moving seasons are during the late spring and summer.
 During this time, movers charge way more because they are far more in demand.